oshorefueled/whisper_real_time/docs/BATCH_MODE.md

 2. No API requests are made during recording
 3. When you stop recording (by pressing the hotkey again), all recorded audio is sent as a single request to the API
 4. The transcription is returned as a complete text and copied to your clipboard
+5. If auto-paste is enabled, the text is automatically pasted at your cursor position

 This approach ensures:
 - Maximum efficiency of API usage
 - No rate limit errors during extended recording sessions
 - Better transcription quality as the API has more context
+- Clean clipboard handling without text duplication

 ## Configuration